Dystortedd/Ult-Effects/README.md

 > [!CAUTION]
-> Currently, Italic, Underlined and Title / Subtitle text don't work with font effects.
+> Doesn't work on Italic Text, Item Lore, Item Name, 3D Spaces, Underlined Text (only the underline)
-> <br/>I will try to fix this issue one day.
+> <br/>I will try to fix those issues one day.